NickBruceAnderson/DataSciencePortfolio/README.md

 # DataSciencePortfolio
+Collection of various data projects with a dual focus:
+A. Showcasing tech proficiencies (SQL, Python, Tableau) and project skillsets (Data Cleaning, Exploration, Machine Learning Implementations, Visualizations)
-Collection of various data projects with a dual focus of skillset showcasing (SQL, Python, Tableau) and also showing some interesting conclusions and data I've worked with.
+B. Displaying the datasets I've had fun exploring and showing some conclusions on the data I've worked with.